-Wireless Analytics is starting off Spring on the road, as we’re attending TEMIA (Technology Expense Management Industry Association)’s annual Membership Conference.
-Erik Eames, the co-founder of Wireless Analytics, currently sits on the TEMIA board of directors as the treasurer.
+Wireless Analytics is starting off spring on the road, as we’re attending TEMIA (Technology Expense Management Industry Association)’s annual Membership Conference.
+Erik Eames, the co-founder and CEO of Wireless Analytics, currently sits on the TEMIA board of directors as the treasurer.

 Earth Day as a holiday blossomed from its beginnings in 1970 as a day of educating others about environmental issues.
 It has since grown into a day of action celebrated on April 22nd by more than a billion people worldwide each year.
 Its goal is to motivate humanity towards adopting environmentally friendly habits and combating the excesses of human consumption to keep the only Earth that we have as healthy as possible.